JGL/CCIDiploma-AutumnWinter2020/README.md

 - 1400-1500: **Explore/engage** - discuss the previous week's lecture, meditate, reflect, explain.
 - 1500-1600: **Experiment/play** - work a [programming challenge](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
 - 1600-1700: **Watch/listen** - absorb a pre-recorded lecture from me, in preparation for next weeks session.

+**You are expected to undertake independent study of about 25 hours per week.**

 ## Block/Term Structure